 Software glitches and GPS issues recur.
-Batteries also can malfunction, even when fully charged, creating crashes.
+Batteries also can malfunction.

 Remote control devices have been popular for decades, ranging from model airplanes to dinosaur toy robots and anything in between.
 But aerial drones are the hottest RC devices currently in the market.